plank/laravel-mediable/docs/source/uploader.rst

 If the aggregate type of the file is not `'image'`, the manipulation will be ignored.

-This will load the file contents and apply manipulations synchronously as part of the upload process, which add latency.
+This will load the file contents and apply manipulations synchronously as part of the upload process, which may add latency.
 The original file is not persisted.
 To apply manipulations asynchronously on copies of the original file, and for more information on manipulations, see the :ref:`Image Variants <variants>` sections.

 Alter Model before saving
 -------------------------